rnestler/rnestler.github.io-source/content/articles/2017/2017-04-29_visiting_hackerspace_budapest.rst

 Since I wanted to travel only with cabin baggage to Kiev, I agreed with the space, that I can store my suitcase in their room and pick it up when I return from Kiev.
 So I arrived in the evening to store my suitcase.
-Since the only hacker present like my didn't have any dinner yet, we decided to cook.
+Since I and the only hacker present didn't have any dinner yet, we decided to cook.

 .. figure:: /images/tour_de_hackerspace/budapest/budapest_cooking.jpg
     :alt: Cooking in the hackerspace